ervinn/windowsPopup-dev/README.md

 ### Running Unit Tests

-The angular-seed app comes preconfigured with unit tests.
+This DEMO app comes preconfigured with unit tests.
 These are written in [Jasmine][jasmine], which we run with the [Karma Test Runner][karma].
 We provide a Karma configuration file to run them.